thecodingmachine/kickoff-docker-php/README.md

 ### Toolbox

 The Toolbox is a container which has many roles.
-Its PHP configuration is identical to the PHP-FPM configuration, but it also adds Composer and NodeJS.
+Its PHP configuration is identical to the PHP-FPM configuration, but it adds useful tools (see below).
 We provided a simple command to connect to it: `orbit run toolbox`.

-Once you're in the container, you're able to install your PHP dependencies with `composer` and install your frontend dependencies with `yarn`.

 It also generates useful files: